MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Acknowledgements

 \section{Acknowledgements}

+The authors thank the referee Gary Mamon for his constructive criticism and comments which greatly improved the manuscript.
+LP acknowledges G. Paggi and M. Calabrese for useful comments and discussions.
 LP is partially supported by a 2019 "Research and Education" grant from Fondazione CRT.
-The OAVdA is managed by the Fondazione Cle\'rment Fillietroz-ONLUS, which is supported by the Regional Government of the Aosta Valley, the Town Municipality of Nus and the "Unite\' des Communes valdotaines Mont-E\'milius.
-I.D.S. is funded by European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (Project CoGraDS --- CZ.02.1.01/0.0/0.0/15\_003/0000437).
+The OAVdA is managed by the "Fondazione Cle\'ment Fillietroz-ONLUS", which is supported by the Regional Government of the Aosta Valley, the Town Municipality of Nus and the "Unite\' des Communes valdotaines Mont-E\'milius.
+I.D.S. has received support by the Czech Science Foundation GA\v{C}R (Project: 21-16583M), as well as through European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (Project CoGraDS- CZ.02.1.01/0.0/0.0/15\textunderscore003/0000437)

 \bsp